 1. What is the Tabakfabrik Linz?

-The development of the Tabakfabrik Linz will affect the profile of the Upper Austrian capital strongly.
-205.000 jobs versus 192.000 residents: a unique feature in the international competition of so-called “Second Cities”.
-Where “Smart” were once produced, a “smart factory” of creative industries is now being forged: a future model factory.
-Contemporary studies prove the augmenting relevance of the Tabakfabrik Linz in the “Smart Cities” context.
+The development of the Tabakfabrik affects the profile of the Upper Austrian capital Linz strongly.
+More than 210.000 residents and as many jobs: a unique feature in the international competition of so-called “Second Cities”.
+Where “Smart” cigarets were once produced, a “smart factory” of creative industries is now flourishing.
+Studies prove the relevance of the Tabakfabrik Linz in the “Smart Cities” context.

-The landmarked industrial plant, designed by Peter Behrens, is not only deemed as a promising chance in town planning.
-It also serves as a projection screen for the cultural and economical future of Linz.
+The landmarked industrial plant, designed by Peter Behrens and Alexander Popp, serves as a projection screen for the cultural and economical future of Linz.
 As the first Austrian steel frame construction in the New Objectivity-(Neue Sachlichkeit)-style, the building is of international significance in architectural history.

-Behrens, known as the inventor of Corporate Design, created a total work of art in terms of Radical Functionalism; a roofed area of 80.000 m2.
-With a passion for detail, he designed the buildings and furnishings, from coffee mug to colour blends.
-He considered the human being as the centrepiece, a concept that is strongly exerted in the present development of the “Social Design” of the Tabakfabrik Linz.
+Behrens, known as the inventor of Corporate Design, created a total work of art in terms of Radical Functionalism; a roofed area of 70.000 m2.
+With a passion for detail, he and Popp designed the buildings and furnishings, from coffee mug to colour blends.
+They considered the human being as the centrepiece, a concept that is strongly exerted in the present development of the “Social Design” of the Tabakfabrik Linz.

 A persistent architectural gem

 For more than 350 years, the building was a production site, initially of textiles, later of tobacco goods.
 Established in 1850 as an emergency measure to make use of the bankrupt cloth factory, the Tabakfabrik Linz became a symbol for recovery by transformation.
-Today’s area was built in stages during the Great Depression.
-In 2001, the British Gallaher-group bought the enterprise during a period of privatization and sold it to „Japan Tobacco International“.
+Today’s area was built in stages during the Great Depression in 1929-1935.
+In 2001, the British Gallaher-group bought the enterprise during a period of privatization; this group itself was sold to „Japan Tobacco International“ in 2007.
 The Japanese owner decided to shut down business – one reason might have been the tight conditions of the federal monument conservation department, as most parts of the building were listed in the 1980ies.

-In 2009, the city of Linz bought the abandoned tobacco plant, including the Danube park stadium, for 17 million Euros back.
-Defined as a top-down-initiated bottom-up process, the architectural gem will offer space for a variety of contemporary cultural and economical purposes.
+In 2009, the city of Linz bought the abandoned tobacco plant, including the Danube park stadium, for 17 million Euros.
+Recreated in a top-down-initiated bottom-up process, the architectural gem now offers space for a variety of contemporary cultural and economical purposes.
 It is designed as a condensed reflection of a future society, speaking of working and living conditions.

-Within the meaning of an autopoietic system (see below), the various sections are supposed to develop, organize and support themselves on their own terms.
+Within the meaning of an autopoietic system, the various sections develop, organize and support themselves on their own terms.
 The guiding theme is: Clear rules, no barriers.
 Thereby, the Tabakfabrik acts by four principles: participation, transparency, openness and sustainability.
-By explicitly encouraging trans-disciplinary cooperation, the social, economic and cultural milieus ought to merge.
+By explicitly encouraging trans-disciplinary cooperation, the social, economic and cultural milieus merge.
 To that effect the Tabakfabrik Linz defines itself as sum of all its parts, as the first collaborative company.

-A basic strategy in the course of developing and revitalising the Tabakfabrik Linz – in the short as well as the long term – is its intermediate use.
-A temporary flexible usage of untapped areas is inevitable for sustainable and demand-actuated site-design, especially if you look at its dimension.
+A basic strategy in the course of developing and revitalising the Tabakfabrik Linz was its intermediate use between 2009 and fully utilized rental spaces in 2022.
+The temporary flexible usage of untapped areas was inevitable for a sustainable and demand-actuated site-design, especially with regard to its dimension.

-The potential of the diverse buildings and spaces can be explored and prepared for its final utilisation, facilitating early and field-tested quality management, leaving room for experiments and stimulating urban life, as a generator for innovation.
-Intermediate use enhances the public perception and, as a result, valorizes the site.
-Not least, it represents an important financial backup for the owner and the development of the site.
+The potential of the diverse buildings and spaces was explored and prepared for its final utilisation, facilitated early and field-tested quality management, left room for experiments and to stimulate urban life, as a generator for innovation.
+The intermediate use enhanced the public perception and, as a result, valorized the site.
+Not least, it represented an important financial backup for the owner and the development of the site.

 “Open due to renovation”

-For that reason, intermediate use includes various fields, from culture to creative to education.
-The mode of operation is to host single events as well as long-term tenants.
-Artists, cultural and social associations, freelancers, educational institutions, health services, advertisers and digital agencies, technology engineers and software developers, architects, designers, media ventures and craftsmen – all of them already operate in different spatial structures.
-They use the rooms as studios, event sites, co-working-spaces, offices, lecture halls, practices and workshops.
+For that reason, the intermediate use included various fields, from culture to creative to education.
+The mode of operation was to host single events as well as long-term tenants.
+Artists, cultural and social associations, freelancers, educational institutions, advertisers and digital agencies, technology engineers and software developers, architects, designers, media ventures and craftsmen – all of them operated in different spatial structures.
+They used – and still use – the rooms as studios, event sites, co-working-spaces, offices, lecture halls, practices and workshops.

-According to the formula „selected visionary forces“, individuals, small businesses and companies in the field of art and research, culture and creative industries, engineering and craftsmanship have taken up residence as „pioneers“.
-They identify with the overall vision and contribute, as comes with their expertise, to the further development of the site.
+According to the formula „selected visionary forces“, individuals, small businesses and companies in the field of art and research, culture and creative industries, engineering and craftsmanship have taken up residence.
+They can identify with the overall vision and, thanks to their different skills, make essential contributions to the further development of the Tabakfabrik.

-After intense talks, in which the needs of every interested party as well as their participation on the site-design are understood, milieus that benefit from each other are created.
-In more specific terms, by the creation of optimal storage, networking and frame conditions as well as the positioning of these businesses in a certain topology, a production chain will evolve: Art and research serve as generators for innovations, novel products and services, which are then studied and produced by creative industries.
+After intense talks, in which the needs of every interested party as well as their potential participation on the site-design were understood, milieus that benefit from each other were created.
+In more specific terms, by the creation of optimal spaces, networking and frame conditions as well as the positioning of these businesses in a certain topology, a production chain evolved: Art and research serve as generators for innovations, novel products and services, which are then studied and produced by creative industries.
 Craftsmen and industry produce these goods, which are displayed and conveyed in showrooms.

-Instead of a premature constraint of potential usage, it is necessary to carry into effect as many types of utilization on site as possible, especially in the first revitalization phase.
-Thus, society’s requests and aspirations are not only positioned, but also put to test.
+Instead of a premature constraint of potential usage, it was necessary to create as many types of utilization on site as possible, especially in the first revitalization phase.
+Thus, society’s requests and aspirations were not only positioned, but also put to test.

-Tabakfabrik is home to about 250 organizations variating in size that offer about 1,850 workplaces in various branches.
-The companies and people operate in different branches – they are artists, start-ups, social societies und programs, advertising and media agencies, business angels, founders, investors, students, social workers, technology and software developers, architects, designers, manufacturers and many more – they use Tabakfabrik as their office, studio, co-working-space, lecture hall, workshop, meeting room and event location.
+The Tabakfabrik is home to about 250 organizations variating in size that offer about 2,900 workplaces .
+These organizations operate in different sectors– they are artists, start-ups, social societies und programs, advertising and media agencies, business angels, founders, investors, students, technology and software developers, architects, designers, manufacturers and many more.
+They use the Tabakfabrik as their office, studio, co-working-space, lecture hall, workshop, meeting room and event location.

 - Ars Electronica Solutions: media lab and business division of Ars Electronica Linz GmbH